SuffolkLITLab/ALKiln/docs/decisions/reports_and_logs_2024_08_11.md

 Note: The progress logs printed to the console have color codes.
 We also may want a plain text version without any colors to save in the report log and show in the Playground[^1] "console" and/or a version converted to HTML that does have styles.
 The latter may be for something easier to digest in a browser and/or to show visually in the Playground version of the tests.

 Questions:
 - Should `log` throw errors?
-There are ways to manipulate the console trace to make the source of the error more clear.
+Otherwise everywhere we need to error, we need to use `log` and `throw`, but I am unable to find a way to remove the current function from an error stack/trace.
-- How do we capture errors that are more subtle?
-For example, invalid answers on the form that are then assessed as valid behavior?
-Another example: abort errors of promises that should indeed have been aborted.
+- How do we capture "errors" that are more subtle?
+Keep the word "error" in the "context"/"types" list?
+For example, expected errors:
+  - Invalid answers on the form that are then assessed as valid behavior?
+  - `AbortError`s of promises that should indeed have been aborted.
+- Should we allow "in-between"s for all parts of the log?
+All together: pre-everything (new lines, dividers, etc), icon/context/etc., pre-logs, logs (the actual messages to print), pre-data, data, post-data?
+We can default to nothing for all of those.
+- How do we differentiate between methods that log to the console vs. methods that just store data?

 [^1]: Don't go down this rabbit hole.
 Broadly - with the "Playground" version, users see the results as a web page instead of in the GitHub job console or in the artifacts.
 The users run the tests on their own server.
 This has to do with the platform we built ALKiln for - [docassemble](https://docassemble.org/).
 It gives users a faster iteration cycle.